zaproxy/zaproxy-website/site/content/faq/what-is-the-default-directory-that-zap-uses.md

 ##  Weekly releases and development builds

 Note that for both weekly releases and dev builds `_D` is appended to the above mentioned directory name.
 For example on Linux the home directory is `~/.ZAP_D/`.
-If the user specified -dir option then that parameter will be used as home directory